-This email is regarding the 30 Ridge Valley Rd development plan proposed for accelerator housing funding. and we have some concerns about this project as follows.
+This email is regarding the 30 Ridge Valley Rd development plan proposed for accelerator housing funding.
+A second second

 - The location of the project development is on a tightly spaced and rocky landscape between a pre-existing condo (Ridgeway Towers) and Chebucto Heights Elementary School.
 Constructing anything will negatively impact surrounding communities including increased traffic and noise. - In Cowie Hills townhouses the majority of roads are on oneway and the main road (Ridge Valley Rd) will be badly impacted with increased traffic.
 Any future recommendations or plans to widen the existing internal streets and convert them in two ways will not be possible without the consent of residents.
 And the majority of residents will not be in that favour.